dr-evo/sins2-autocast/readme.md

 - rapture - malice - cast only if at least 5 targets would be hit

 ## TEC
-- flak burst - avoid casting if another flak burst is active in its area
+- items - flak burst - avoid casting if another flak burst is active in its area

 ## Vasari
 - jarrasul evacuator - gravity warhead - don't target subcaps